Escaping the Trance of Depression

 I remember a client I had early in my psychotherapy career who’d come in week after week soaking up my kind acceptance, unconditional positive regard, and empathy.
 She’d get her weekly support session and then go back to her miserable life.
 During one session—it was probably about our 22nd—I heard myself saying, “So, you’re depressed again this week.”
 And realized I wasn’t really helping her.

 Around that time, I began to study with the psychiatrist Milton Erickson, who had many creative ways of challenging the most difficult patients to move on and change.
 I began to incorporate some of his methods into my work and noticed that my clients were changing much more quickly than they had before.
 But I still liked the warm, kind, active listening I’d learned in my elementary counseling training and didn’t want to lose that respectful approach.
 So I combined the best of both worlds and created this Acknowledgment and Possibility method.
-It not only respectfully acknowledges the person’s painful and discouraging experiences, but also gives him a reminder that he isn’t always and hasn’t always been depressed.
-It can illuminate and prompt skills, abilities, and connections that can potentially lead the person out of depression or at least reduce his depression levels.
+It not only respectfully acknowledges the person’s painful and discouraging experiences but also gives them a reminder that they’re not always and haven’t always been depressed.
+It can illuminate and prompt skills, abilities, and connections that can potentially lead the person out of depression or at least reduce their depression levels.

 How do you join while simultaneously inviting?
 Here are three simple methods for putting one foot in and one foot out when talking with people who are depressed.